abhinavsingh/proxy.py/README.md

 Note that it supports:

 1. The fully-qualified name of a class as `bytes`
-2. Any `type` instance for a Proxy.py plugin class.
-This is especially useful for custom plugins defined locally.
+2. Any `type` instance of a plugin class.
+This is especially useful for plugins defined at runtime

 # Unit testing with proxy.py

 ## proxy.TestCase

-To setup and teardown `proxy.py` for your Python unittest classes, simply use `proxy.TestCase` instead of `unittest.TestCase`.
+To setup and teardown `proxy.py` for your Python `unittest` classes, simply use `proxy.TestCase` instead of `unittest.TestCase`.
 Example:

 ```python
 import proxy

 class TestProxyPyEmbedded(proxy.TestCase):